redu/untied/README.md

 emd
 ```

 The ``service_name`` configuration is very important here.
 It must be unique across all the services and will be used to uniquely identify the models.
 The ``deliver_messages``option enable and disable events sending.
-It's useful to disable it on test environment, for example.
+Disabling it may be useful on test and development environment.

-You also have to define which ActiveRecord callbacks will propagate the model to the other services.
-This job is defined by the Watcher:
+You should also define when the ActiveRecord models will be propagated to other services.
+We can take advantage on the usefulness of ``ActiveRecord::Callbacks``.
+To keep the things DRY, this job may be done inside what we call the Watcher:

 ```ruby
 class Watcher